mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 7. Additional utility classes can be extemporaneously added by simply concatenating them to the value of the `tw.property`.
 Notice in the example above that  `md:col-span-2`  is added to only two of the `<li>` elements by concatenation. (see the [Merge](#merge-conflicts) discussion below for some precautions).

-7. Copilot AI quickly learns this strategy and begins suggesting the correct `tw.property` you will likely attach to the element  are working on which speeds up styling while also avoiding typos.
+7. AI quickly learns this strategy and begins suggesting the correct `tw.property` for the current cursor position in your code.

-*There is considerable controversy about this technique.* However developing hyperComponents which heavily relies on long strings of Tailwind classes became a more manageable task by extracting the class list into a local Astro `tw` constant.

 One potential problem with this strategy is losing code completion and Intellisense for Tailwind which VSCode triggers when edits are made to an element's `class` attribute.
 However, this can be restored by opening VSCode Settings and searching for `TailwindCSS: Class Attributes`.
 Click the `Add Item` button and include the string value `tw`.
 Now when you edit the properties of the `tw` constant, you should be offered Tailwind code completion suggestions and Intellisense.

 Before you walk away and try to refactor all the example code in this library, you may give this strategy a try and see if you might end up liking it.

-## Are you missing a space char?
+### Are you missing a space char?

 Concatenation of multi-line strings introduces a subtle mis-step that is easy to fall into.

 Tailwind class lists are space-separated values.
 So, don't forget to **include a space at the end of each line in your multiline construct**.
-If you leave it out, concatenation merges two adjacent class names together which breaks your style code and expect this new value to override the previous.
+If you leave it out, concatenation merges two adjacent class names together which breaks your style code.

  You will see this in the browser DevTools when inspecting your class list.
 For example, you might find `text-green-300font-bold` or something analogous.
 The missing space char will break your Tailwind list, so watch for this if you are using multi-line strings with string concatenation.

 Of course you can use back-tick delimited strings instead, but then all white-space is also preserved in the resulting markup, including line returns.

-## Merge Conflicts
+### Merge Conflicts

 If you combine mulitple Tailwind classes that affect the same CSS property, the outcome is not always what you expect.
 For example, if you want to change a background color from red to green, you might be tempted to just add `bg-green-500` to your class list.